JakubMachu/KOALA42.QA/README.md

 ### MF-4: Display dog:

 The application displays a 3D model of the dog in your surroundings, which wiggles and moves somehow.
 There is an issue with moving the dog to another location.
+When I move the phone around, dog would stay at one place.

 ### MF-5: Display saved dogs: